 Probably the best thing that cable offers is that it puts all of your entertainment in one spot.
 All you need to do is turn on your TV, open the guide, select a show, and watch.
 To get the most out of streaming services, you need to have several, and switching between them and managing each one can be, for some, a real challenge.

-In addition, most cable companies have On Demand services, so if you are bored of what's on cable, you can most likely find something else.
+Most cable companies have On Demand services, so if you are bored of what's on cable, you can most likely find something else.
 And once again, everything takes place within the friendly confines of your cable system.

 Is It Actually Cheaper?